The Power of Strategic Alignment

 But in the real world less than half of corporate organizations make it to the “top.”
-Indeed, IBM found that less than 10% of well formulated strategies are effectively executed.
+Indeed, IBM found that less than 10% of well formulated business strategies are effectively executed.
 Our alignment research found that team members are half as clear as their leaders about the team’s goals, roles, success metrics, and operating norms.

 And this high level of misalignment causes churn, dysfunction, and underperformance.

 The Organizational Alignment Research

 We believed from experience that aligned companies and teams consistently achieve higher performance — and the data supports us.
 Our strategy, culture and talent alignment research, based upon 410 companies across eight industries, showed that highly aligned companies grow revenue 58% faster, are 72% more profitable, and retain customers 2.23-to-1.